Table of Contents

 Post-9/11: The Resurgence of Wall-Building

 The optimism of the early 1990s proved short-lived.
-Following the attacks of September 11, 2001, a dramatic securitization of migration took hold.
-The narrative shifted from economic integration to national security, triggering a global boom in border wall construction.
+Following the attacks of September 11, 2001, a dramatic securitization of migration took hold worldwide.
+The narrative shifted from economic integration to national security, triggering a global boom in border wall construction and fortification.
 According to research institutions tracking these trends, the number of physical border barriers around the world increased exponentially in the first two decades of the 21st century.
-This new wave of "wall fever" spread from the heavily fortified U.S.-Mexico border to the barriers in the Balkans, the fences of Ceuta and Melilla in North Africa, and the vast fortifications along the India-Bangladesh border.

 Case Study: The U.S.-Mexico Border

-The evolution of the U.S.-Mexico border reflects these global dynamics.
-From a largely open frontier in the 19th and early 20th centuries, it has been progressively hardened.
-The 1990s "Prevention Through Deterrence" strategy deliberately pushed migrants into the most hostile environments, like the Sonoran Desert, leading to a staggering rise in migrant deaths.
-The construction of hundreds of miles of pedestrian fencing and vehicle barriers was further escalated in the 2000s and 2010s.
-This border has become a testing ground for advanced surveillance, drones, biometrics, and even mobile militarized technology, embodying the intersection of physical barriers and high-tech enforcement.
+The evolution of the U.S.-Mexico border encapsulates many global dynamics surrounding border fortification.
+Originally a largely open frontier in the 19th and early 20th centuries, it has been progressively hardened through policy shifts and technological advancements.
+The 1990s "Prevention Through Deterrence" strategy deliberately pushed migrants into the most hostile environments, such as the Sonoran Desert, resulting in a staggering rise in migrant deaths due to harsh weather and terrain.

 The Human Landscape: How Barriers Direct and Divert Migration